twitter/communitynotes/content/contributing/download-data.md

 ---

-# A guide to working with the Birdwatch data
+## Working with the Birdwatch data

 ### Data snapshots